-When serving Irish cheese, consider these pairing tips:
+When serving Irish cheese, consider these pairing tips for your cheese board:

 - Serve Irish soda bread.
 The sweet taste of soda bread contrasts nicely with cheese.
 Slice it thinly and serve next to the cheese plate.

-- Or, server Irish cheese with plain crackers
+- Or, serve Irish cheese with plain crackers

 - Pair Irish cheese with Irish porter, instead of wine